Easy Apple Crumble Recipe – Delicious!

 The Crumble Recipe

-The basic crumble recipe is so easy to make, consisting of flour, butter or margarine and sugar.
-However there are some variations.
+The basic apple crumble recipe is so easy to make.
+The crumble topping recipe consists of flour, butter or margarine and sugar.
+However there are some variations you can bring in if you wish.
 You can use wholemeal flour instead of white to get more texture (and fibre!).
 And in my opinion butter made crumble tastes better than that made with margarine.

 I sometime substitute some oats for the flour eg 75g/2oz oats and 165g / 6oz flour.
 Rub the flour into the margarine as instructed and the stir in the oats.
 A teaspoon of coriander powder to the crumble mix which adds an interesting flavour – surprisingly good and warming!